 Jorge Barajas Now, I feel like my daughter can look up to me being a great father, in a great career and helping others.“I researched good careers online and ultrasound was one of the suggestions on the results list.
-As I viewed the schools that had ultrasound as a major, I selected WCUI School of Medical Imaging and Nursing (WCUI).
+As I viewed the schools that had ultrasound as a major, I selected WCUI School of Medical Imaging (WCUI).
 I attended the Open House and became greatly interested.
 Upon completing my studies at WCUI, I went from a minimum wage paying job to a great career.
 Currently, I am working as an Echo Tech for ICARDIO.AI.
 In addition to acquiring my career, I met an immense amount of great people and made amazing new friends.
 Now, I feel like my daughter can look up to me being a great father, in a great career and helping others.

 The field of ultrasound is amazing.
 It involves non-invasive procedures that helps save lives.
 It is a great career that is well in demand”

 Meggan Lilly ARRT(S), RVT, ARDMS(AB)It is just the career I was searching for and I am so glad I quit saying “I’m too old to go back to school”“Shortly after high school, I became a young mother and wife.
 While I was busy raising children, I let my “college years” slip by.
 As my children became older, I still thought about going back to school but believed the lie that I was too old.
 Still having the desire to have a career, at the age of 32 I did one of the most challenging but rewarding things I’ve ever done.
 I enrolled in the ultrasound program at WCUI.
 Along with the support of both my family and the instructors and staff at WCUI, I completed the program and graduated in 2016.